Rajspeaks/Deep-Learning-Approach-to-Bengali-Text-Visualization-using-Word2Vec-Model/README.md

 # Bengali Text Visualization using Word2Vec Model

 This repository consists of Bengali Text-Visualization using Word2Vec Model in two parts.
-One is applied on the dataset of HISTORY OF BENGAL and another is of HISTORY BEHIND THE INDEPENDENCE DAY OF INDIA respectively.
-All those datas are colleted from Wikipedia.
+One is applied on the dataset of HISTORY OF BENGAL and another is applied on the dataset of HISTORY BEHIND THE INDEPENDENCE DAY OF INDIA respectively.
+Data is collected from Wikipedia.

 ## Library requirements:
 - Sklearn: Used for data preprocessing, model selection, classification, Regression, clustering.